 Consistent cleaning and inspection extend lifespan and keep lights working smoothly.

-A 10-minute quarterly check can save thousands in replacements — I’ve seen it many times.
+A 10-minute quarterly check can save thousands in replacements.

 Solar Panel Care

-Dust or bird droppings can cut generation by 30%.
-Wipe gently using soft cloth, no abrasive cleaners.
+Dust or bird droppings can cut generation significantly.
+Wipe gently using a soft cloth; avoid abrasive cleaners.

 Battery and Electrical Maintenance

 Tighten terminals, apply anti-rust grease, and recharge idle units every 2–3 months.
-Replace batteries after 3–5 years depending on region temperature.
+Replace batteries after 3–5 years depending on region temperature and usage profile.

 Pole and Fixture Maintenance